Nancy Nathanson

-Nancy Nathanson (born 1951 in Dallas, Texas) is a Democratic member of the Oregon House of Representatives, representing the 13th district.
+Nancy Louise Nathanson (born September 29, 1951 in Dallas, Texas) is a Democratic member of the Oregon House of Representatives, representing the 13th district.
 Nathanson attended Northwestern University, and later the University of Oregon where she received a Bachelor of Science in urban geography.

 Political career

 Eugene City Council

 In 1992, Nathanson was elected to the Eugene City Council, succeeding Roger Rutan in Ward 8.
-During her time on the council, Nathanson received multiple awards including; the "Outstanding Elected Official Award," presented by the Lane Council of Governments in 2001; the "James C. Richards Memorial Award," presented by the League of Oregon Cities in 2004; and the "West Eugene Wetlands Award," presented by the Wetland Executive Team in 2005.
+During her time on the council, Nathanson received multiple awards including; the "Outstanding Elected Official Award," presented by the Lane Council of Governments in 2001; the "James C. Richards Memorial Award," presented by the League of Oregon Cities in 2004; and the "Wetlands Appreciation Award" presented by the Wetland Executive Team in 2005.
 Nathanson ran for Mayor of Eugene in 2004, but lost in the primary election to her opponent, and former mayor Kitty Piercy.

 Oregon House of Representatives

 In 2006, Nathanson was elected to her first term in the Oregon House of Representatives, defeating the Republican candidate Monica Johnson.
 According to The Oregonian, Nathanson votes with Democrats 98.68% of the time, and misses votes 0.66% of the time.